Stephen-Chien/Stephen-Chien.github.io/_posts/2020-09-21-aboutme copy.md

 ## Answers to Questions

-1. The species of iris that have the longest petals is Iris Virginica.
+1. The species of iris that has the longest petals is Iris Virginica.
-2. The species of iris that have the widest sepals is Iris Setosa.
+2. The species of iris that has the widest sepals is Iris Setosa.

 ## Lab